-Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission original text with track changes Reason Proposals will be required to demonstrate how the provision of new gypsy, traveller and travelling Showpeople sites will be incorporated into development proposals for Strategic Allocations.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason Proposals will be required to demonstrate how the provision of new gypsy, traveller and travelling Showpeople sites will be incorporated into development proposals for Strategic Allocations.
 Strategic Allocations which include residential development should seek in all cases to retain and enhance areas of local green space within the boundary of the allocation, which meet the criteria in the NPPF and relevant national guidance Paragraph 77 whilst delivering the scale and distribution of development required by this policy.
 This is in addition to the requirements of Policy INF4.
 Development proposals should enable a comprehensive scheme to be delivered across the developable area within each Strategic Allocation.
 Infrastructure should be planned and provided comprehensively across the site taking into account of the needs of the whole Strategic Allocation.
 Developers must engage with the relevant infrastructure regulators and providers to ensure the implementation of the Infrastructure Delivery Plan and the provision of any other necessary infrastructure in accordance with Policies INF7 and INF8.
-Developers must engage with the relevant infrastructure regulators and providers to ensure implementation of the Infrastructure Delivery Plan or provision of other necessary infrastructure, as appropriate, and in accordance with Policies INF7 and INF8.
+Developers must engage with the relevant infrastructure regulators and providers to ensure implementation of the Infrastructure - Delivery Plan or provision of other necessary infrastructure, as appropriate, and in Infrastructure - Delivery Plan or provision of other necessary infrastructure, as appropriate, and in accordance with Policies INF7 and INF8.
 Developers must ensure that Strategic Allocations provide an appropriate scale and mix of uses, in suitable locations, to create sustainable urban extensions that support and complement the role of existing settlements and communities.
-The transport strategy to support the delivery of Strategic Allocations should align with and where appropriate contribute to the wider transport strategy contained within the Local Transport Plan, including priority transport corridors and junctions.
-The development of Strategic Allocations must encourage the use of walking, cycling and the use of public transport and ensure that transpor Requirement for gypsy and traveller provision removed and dealt with under Policy SD14.
+The transport strategy to support the delivery of Strategic Allocations should align with and where appropriate contribute to the wider transport strategy contained within the Local Transport demands arising from the development of public transport and ensure that transport demands arisi Requirement for gypsy and traveller provision removed and dealt with under Policy SD14.
 (6) Removed restriction of only applying to Strategic Allocations which include residential development and reworded for clarity.
 (7) Reinforcing the need for a comprehensive approach to infrastructure provision across Strategic Allocations.
 (8) To emphasise the need for Strategic Allocations to address transport impact and sustainable transport modes.
 PMM0103 Table SA 1 Table SA 1 Table modified to reflect the removal and inclusion of Strategic Allocations and

-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with tra e-Submission original text with track changes
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with tra Reason

 Indicative Housing Site Total Indicative Housing to be delivered up to 2031 Hectares of Employment Land to be delivered up to 2031 to update with latest capacity figures.

 A1 Innsworth 1300 1250 1300 1250 9.1

 A1a Twigworth 995 995 N/A

 A2 North Churchdown 532 532 N/A

-A3 South Churchdown 1100 868 1100 868 17.4
+A3 South Churchdown 1100 8 68 1100 868 17.4

 A4 North Brockworth 1500 1500 3 N/A

 A5 North West Cheltenham 4285 4785 4285 4 785 23.4

 A 6 South Cheltenham Leckhampton 1124 1124 N/A

 A8 MoD Site at Ashchurch 2726 (2125 up to 2031) 2125 (this is replacement of existing use)

 A9 Ashchurch N/A N/A 14.3

 A10 Winneycroft 620 620 N/A